WI Voter Photo ID

 Voters are urged to make sure they have an acceptable photo ID to vote.
 Most voters already have one of the types of photo ID required to vote.

 On Election Day, voters must show one of the following photo IDs before they can cast a ballot.
-These are acceptable for voting purposes, and can be unexpired or expired after the date of the most recent general election (currently the November 6, 2018 election):
+These are acceptable for voting purposes, and can be unexpired or expired after the date of the most recent general election:

 - A Wisconsin DOT-issued driver license, even if driving privileges are revoked or suspended, with or without a star in the right-hand corner